Chaturbhuj Sahay

-He started spiritual organization Ramashram Satsang, Mathura in the name of his Guru Mahatma Ram Chandra (Lalaji), where the method of transfer of Soul Power has evolved to such an extent that the soul power is transferred not only on one to one basis but from one to many, which has now acquired India wide influence in the spread of spirituality and is spreading to other countries.
+He started spiritual organization Ramashram Satsang, Mathura in the name of his Guru Ram Chandra (Lalaji), where it is believed that the soul power is transferred.
+This organization has now acquired good influence in India as well as other countries.

 The system of meditation he preached is a synthesis between Karma (action), Upasana (devotion) and Gyaan (knowledge), 'Love' is mingled in all its methods, central focus is on the Spiritual Master, who by Soul-Power uplifts the aspirants and makes them experience the higher stages of spirituality.